Table Of Contents

 The annuity income rider cost structure is confusing to many retirement savers.

-If you’re wondering how much does an income rider cost, the answer depends on where it’s calculated and where it’s deducted.
+If you’re wondering how much an income rider costs, the answer depends on where it’s calculated and where it’s deducted.

 For most carriers, the fee is a percentage of the benefit base, but it’s subtracted from the account value.
-The benefit base is usually the bigger number, because it grows at a guaranteed rate (the rollup) of 6% to 8% a year, while the account value rises and falls with the index.
+The benefit base is usually the bigger number, because it grows at a guaranteed rate called the rollup, often 6% to 8% a year and frequently simple rather than compound interest, while the account value rises and falls with the index.
+The rollup typically runs only for a set period, commonly about 10 years or until you turn on income, not for the life of the contract.

 Here’s an example, for illustrative purposes.
 Say you put $200,000 into a FIA.
 Five years in, your benefit base has grown to $266,000, and your account value sits at $215,000.
 At a 1.10% fee, the insurer charges 1.10% of the $266,000 benefit base, or $2,930, and deducts that $2,930 from your $215,000 account value.